Medical Policy

 Autologous Fat Grafting As a Reconstructive Breast Surgery Procedure

 Autologous fat grafting has also been explored as a reconstructive breast surgery option for individuals following a unilateral or bilateral mastectomy, or after breast conservation therapy that has had a less-than-ideal cosmetic result.
-Weichman and colleagues (2013) conducted a retrospective review of all subjects undergoing autologous breast reconstruction with microvascular free flaps at a single institution.
+Weichman and colleagues (2013) conducted a retrospective review of all participants undergoing autologous breast reconstruction with microvascular free flaps at a single institution.
 The researchers divided the participants into 2 groups: those requiring postoperative fat grafting and those that did not require fat grafting.
 Participant demographics, indications for surgery, body mass index, history of radiation therapy, mastectomy specimen weight, need for rib resection, flap weight, and complications were analyzed in the comparison.
 A total of 228 participants underwent 374 microvascular free flaps for breast reconstruction and 100 (26.7%) reconstructed breasts underwent postoperative fat grafting, with an average of 1.12 operative sessions.
 Fat was most commonly injected in the superior and medial poles of the breast and the average volume injected was 147.8 mL per breast (22-564 ml.
 The researchers found that the participants undergoing fat grafting were more likely to have had deep inferior epigastric perforator and profunda artery perforator flaps as compared to muscle-sparing transverse rectus abdominis myocutaneous.
 The autologous fat graft cohort was more likely to have a prophylactic indication 58% (n=58) versus 42% (n=117) (p=0.0087), rib resection 68% (n=68) versus 54% (n=148) (p<0.0153), and acute postoperative complications requiring operative intervention 7% (n=7) versus 2.1% (n=8) (p<0.0480).
 Additionally, participants undergoing autologous fat grafting had slighter body mass index, mastectomy weight, and flap weight.

 Sollie and colleagues (2022) conducted a single-center, double-blind, randomized clinical trial comparing the effects of fat grafting compared to a sham operation for treating postmastectomy pain syndrome.
 The study involved 35 participants who were randomized to receive scar-releasing rigotomy and either fat grafting to the area of pain in the intervention group (n=18) or a placebo of saline solution (n=17).
 The primary outcome was the degree of pain measured using the Numerical Rating Scale.
 The results revealed no statistically significant changes in average and maximum pain or neuropathic pain.